TJCourey/horiseon-rafactoring-project/README.md

 ## Installation

-No istallation should be necessary, just visit https://tjcourey.github.io/horiseon-rafactoring-project/
+No installation should be necessary, just visit https://tjcourey.github.io/horiseon-rafactoring-project/

 Sample of the webpage on my system: